grafana-toolbox/grafana-client/README.md

 There are two ways to authenticate to the Grafana API.
 Either use an API token, or HTTP basic auth.

-To use the admin API, you need to use HTTP basic authentication, as stated at the [Grafana Admin API documentation].
+To use the admin API, you need to use HTTP Basic Authentication, as stated at the [Grafana Admin API documentation].

 ```python